HeyGilly/HeyGilly/README.md

 - 🔭 I’m currently working at [Codeup](https://github.com/rishavanand/github-profilinator) as a Full-stack Associate Web Dev Instructor
 - 🌱 I’m currently learning Spring and Spring Boot
 - ❓ Ask me about anything related to Front-End development, Java, Spring and Spring Boot
-- ⚡ Fun fact: When I was in High school, I had the opportunity to win a state championship 🏆 in Basketball 🏀
+- ⚡ Fun fact: When I was in High school, I won a state championship 🏆 in Basketball 🏀

 <br>